This is a collection of sorting algorithms, in C originally written circa 1985. Moved to github in 2019.

-The source of these algorithms are classic algorithms and C texts/books which I most highly recommend.
-In some cases I had to convert the original pseudocode to the ‘C’ programming language to make it actually work (Note: Sedgewick, “Algorithms in C” wasn’t yet published when I wrote this code (way back in the 1980's).
-I used the First edition which used pseudocode for all examples).
-In addition I have introduced some minor modifications to the code over time to improve style, readability, and efficiency and added a unit-test suite to ensure correctness:
+The source of these algorithms are classic algorithms and C texts/books.
+I had to convert the original pseudocode to the ‘C’ programming language to make it actually work (Note: Sedgewick, “Algorithms in C” wasn’t yet published when I wrote this code - way back circa 1985.)

-All the sorting routines are internal sorts, they assume your data is in memory.
+All the sorting routines are “internal” sorts, i.e. they assume your sorted data is in memory.
 When sorting big arrays that do not fit in memory on virtual memory systems, performance may suffer significantly.

 sort.aand the test program

 sort.h Header file. defines the